 “What are the things you can do concurrently while working on the long-term vision?”

 – VP, chief diversity, equity, and inclusion officer, health system

 "Without a sustained commitment, you lose time and momentum.
 I guarantee you, health equity will come and go, everything does.
 What will make it last, what is going to make it stick … keep it relevant?
 That’s how I’d like to approach it in terms of investment."

 —Chief diversity officer, health system

 Interviewed executives acknowledged that there is a lot of work to be done.
-Organizations that are furthest along in their journey have a commitment from top leadership and identified a connection between health equity and their business model, including their financial performance, patient satisfaction, and outcomes.
-Many of the executives we interviewed said health equity strategies not only need to align with organizational strategies; they also need to be ingrained within the business and measure progress to drive true change within the organization.
+Organisations that are furthest along in their journey have a commitment from top leadership and identified a connection between health equity and their business model, including their financial performance, patient satisfaction, and outcomes.
+Many of the executives we interviewed said health equity strategies not only need to align with organisational strategies; they also need to be ingrained within the business and measure progress to drive true change within the organisation.
 Executives acknowledged the need for accountability to ensure that efforts sustain.

-While there is momentum for organizations to address health equity, it needs to be more than just the topic of the moment.
-Many interviewed executives recognized that addressing health equity requires more than just dollars.
-All executives agreed that having a clear strategy and vision for health equity from top leadership, including the board, is essential for an organization to move forward and for sustaining it as a priority.
+While there is momentum for organisations to address health equity, it needs to be more than just the topic of the moment.
+Many interviewed executives recognised that addressing health equity requires more than just dollars.
+All executives agreed that having a clear strategy and vision for health equity from top leadership, including the board, is essential for an organisation to move forward and for sustaining it as a priority.

 “When equity IS our culture, just the way we do business, and NOT a special set of circumstances … that is how to keep it as essential … and our culture should bleed out of our walls—to members, regulators, partners, and others … that is when you see the groundswell.”